 What was your path to a bisexual identity?As long as I can remember I felt I was different from others in some indefinable way.
 At age 18 I realized it was a sexual difference -- I was interested in gay sex -- and initially thought that meant I was homosexual.
 About a year later I discovered (this was forty years ago) that there was such a thing as bisexuality, and intuitively understood that described me.
-In later years, I realized I was more gay than straight, and so I have chosen the term homoflexible above.
+In later years, I realized I was more gay than straight.

 What is the best thing about being bisexual?Being different and being able to enjoy that difference.

 How have other people in your life reacted to your bisexuality?Very little reaction at all.
 That doesn't mean they haven't reacted.
 They just by and large haven't let me know their reaction.
 Whether that's because they don't consider it an issue or for some other reason, I don't know.

 What advice do you have for someone who thinks they may be bi or who is in the process of coming out as bi?I was late in coming out so I'm probably not the best to advise others.
 With that in mind, I recommend coming out early in life once you are comfortable with your sexual identity.
 Whether others will be comfortable with it is out of your control.
 And remember that being gay or bisexual is a gift, not a burden, that should be enjoyed openly.